Vidhan8617/Finlens-AI/README.md

 # FinLens AI

 A terminal-based Python pipeline that reads financial PDF reports and extracts key figures like revenue, net income, EPS, and gross profit.
-Every single step of this project — from setup to execution — runs entirely from the command line.
+Every single step of this project from setup to execution runs entirely from the command line.
 No GUI, no manual configuration, no clicking through installers.

-Built as part of my Computer Vision course (CSE3010) at VIT Bhopal.
+This Project is built as part of my Computer Vision course (CSE3010) at VIT Bhopal.

 ---